edithturn/CKAD-training/02-Pod/Readme.md

 # Create a pod with a command
 kubectl run busibox --image=busibox restart=Never -- /bin/sh -c "sleep 3600"

-# Create a busobox image pod and echo message "Hello!
+# Create a busibox image pod and echo message "Hello!
 How are you?"
 kubectl run busibox --image=nginx --restart=Never -it -- echo "Hello!
 How are you?"

+# Create a pod busibox, show a message and then delete
+kubectl run busybox --image=nginx --restart=Never -it --rm -- echo "Hello, How are you?"

+# Create a nginx pod and list the pod with different levels of verbosity
+kubectl run nginx --image=nginx --restart=Never --port=80

+kubectl get po nginx --v=7
+kubectl get po nginx --v=8
+kubectl get po nginx --v=9
 ```